 Two to three weeks after the lottery you will receive, via postal mail, a written notification of your child's placement either in a class or on our waitlist for the next academic year.
-If you prefer to find out sooner, you may attend on the evening of the lottery to hear first-hand whether your child gets placed in a class or on the waitlist.
+If you prefer to find out sooner, you may view our facebook live page on the evening of the lottery to hear first-hand whether your child gets placed in a class or on the waitlist.

 Does a student's position on the waitlist carry over from one year to the next?

 No. Our charter specifies that the waitlist for a given school year is used ONLY for that school year.
 We also communicate this in the lottery results letters sent out each year.
-Every year we create a new waitlist for each grade based on the lottery as guided by the preferences listed in our admissions policy.
-Applicants on our waitlist for the previous year are given a preference in the lottery for the new year.
-As an example, if there are 100 applicants on the 1st grade waitlist and 75 of them reapply during the first enrollment window for the upcoming school year for 2nd grade, all of those 75 applicants will have an equal chance when we conduct the lottery.
+Every year we create new waitlists for each grade based on the lottery as guided by the preference categories (standard or equity) and order detailed in our admissions policy.
+Applicants on our waitlist for the previous year were given a preference in the lottery for the new year through the lottery for the 2019-2020 school year; however, we eliminated that waitlist preference starting with the lottery for the 2020-2021 school year.

 What is the minimum age for admittance to kindergarten at ISM?

 Consistent with the California Education Code, we require that a child reach the age of five on or before September 1 to be admitted to kindergarten for that school year (i.e. a student turning 5 September 1, 2023 or earlier may start kindergarten in August 2023 but a student turning 5 September 2, 2023 or later must wait until August 2024).